hetznercloud/cli/docs/reference/manual/hcloud_load-balancer-type_list.md

 Output can be controlled with the -o flag.
 Use -o noheader to suppress the table header.
-Displayed columns and their order can be set with -o columns=description,id (see available columns below).
+Displayed columns and their order can be set with -o columns=deprecated,description (see available columns below).

 Columns:
+ - deprecated
  - description
  - id
  - max_assigned_certificates